Schools & Outreach Programme

 If you are a state school and are located in Surrey or Hampshire, the below virtual presentations can be booked, subject to staff availability:

 - Years 10-11 - University explained - this presentation is designed for those who have not yet started their A-levels.
 The presentation explores why you might choose to go to university, what it would be like to study at the University of Oxford, and investigates which subjects and grades you need to go to university (45 mins).

 - Year 12 - Oxford explained - this presentation is aimed at those who have started their A-levels and are starting to think about higher education.
 The presentation takes an in-depth look into what studying at the University of Oxford would be like, demystifying the application process, and how to work towards achieving your goals (60 mins).

 - Year 12 - Personal Statement workshop - this presentation is usually for those who have attended the Oxford Explained presentation with their school and have not yet started writing their personal statement.
 The workshop goes into more detail about the personal statement, gives some handy tips about what to focus on, and talks about what tutors are looking for (60 mins).

 If you are unable to visit the college during an Open Day, we offer individual tours around the college, subject to availability.
 Please email to book or for more details.
 We kindly ask that you contact the Outreach team with at least one week's notice.

-If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please email the Outreach team.
+If you are a state school teacher in Surrey or Hampshire (excluding Southampton, Portsmouth, and the Isle of Wight) and would like to join the teachers' mailing list, please sign up to our Outreach Newsletter.
 Members of the teachers’ mailing list are sent details of upcoming events from around the University and from St Hilda’s College, including upcoming available dates to book school visits.